Hambrook/Syn/README.md

 The other function will be called when it's time for you plugin to do its thing.
 It will have access to the `config` global variable which contains the entire merged configuration for Syn.

-For reference, see the inbuilt plugins within the main Syn file.
+For reference, see the included plugins in the `plugins/` directory.

 ----
 ## Default Path